triptych/lightseeker/README.md

 # LightSeeker

 A browser-based game engine and editor for creating 2D pixel-perfect games.
-Built with KAPLAY.js, LightSeeker provides an intuitive interface for game development with no coding required.
+Built with HTML5 Canvas API, LightSeeker provides an intuitive interface for game development with no coding required.

 ## Features

 ### Core Engine

-- Pixel-perfect rendering with KAPLAY.js integration
+- Pixel-perfect rendering with HTML5 Canvas
 - Tile-based map system with multiple layers
 - Vector-based character movement
 - Mobile-friendly controls with virtual d-pad